 The flue damper is the mechanism you open to allow airflow up your chimney before starting a fire.
 It’s important to close the damper once your fire is out to prevent the warm air in your home from escaping through your chimney.

 Therefore, you need to make sure you can open and close your damper without any problems before making a fire.
 An easy way to test this is to open the damper and put your hand beneath it.
 You should feel air flowing in from the chimney.
-If you don’t, the damper isn’t opening properly and needs to be replaced.
+If you don’t, the damper isn’t opening correctly and needs to be replaced.

 See If Your Gasket Is Sealing Properly